 8. Identify the need for an injury prevention program that currently does not exist as a commonly acceptable program

-1. Students will develop competence in identifying commonly used sports injury prevention programs through the completion of assigned readings and online activities.
+- Learning Outcomes: 1.
+Students will develop competence in identifying commonly used sports injury prevention programs through the completion of assigned readings and online activities.

 2. Students will become adept at incorporating neuromuscular aspects of muscle firing patterns into injury prevention programs by successfully completing online exercises.